iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 # Summary

-*Transactions* are the fundamental unit of communication in the IOTA network.
+In the context of IOTA, a `Bundle` is a message that is shared over the network, and a `Transaction` is the fundamental unit that a `Bundle` is constructed from.
+To use TCP as a well known analogy, a `Bundle` corresponds to a message, and a `Transaction` corresponds to a packet.

 This RFC proposes a `Transaction` type to represent the transaction format used by the IOTA Reference Implementation as of version [`iri v1.8.1`], commit `e1776fbad5d90df86a26402f9025e4b0b2ef7d3e`.
+The `Transaction` type is implemented as a struct and is intended to be a public interface.
+It thus comes with a number of opaque types for its fields that we leave to be fleshed out at a later time.

+We also propose a `TransactionDraft` type that follows the builder pattern.
+It is intended to be an implementation detail and only be used by a `Bundle` builder type and not exposed publicly.

 # Motivation

 IOTA is a transaction settlement and data transfer layer for IoT (the Internet of Things).
-Data is shared *transactions* in transactions and stored in a distributed ledger called the Tangle.
-They encode data such as sender and receiver addresses, reference nodes in the Tangle, timestamps, and other information required to verify and process each transaction.
-With the transaction being the fundamental unit of communication within the IOTA network, we need to represent it in memory.
+Messages on the network are `Bundle`s of individual `Transaction`s, which in turn are sent one at a time and are stored in a distributed ledger called the *Tangle*.
+Each `Transaction` encodes data such as sender and receiver addresses, reference nodes in the Tangle, `Bundle` hash, timestamps, and other information required to verify and process each transaction.
+With the transaction being the fundamental unit that is sent over the network, we need to represent it in memory.

 At the time of this RFC, the transaction format used by the IOTA network is defined by [release v1.8.1 of the IOTA Reference Implementation, IRI](`iri